anaform/CRForm/README.md

 * Custom Directives
 * Form (pending - broken in version alpha28 of angular2)

-The goal of this repository is to maintain a project always up-to-date with the very latest version of Angular2, while keep improving and adding features.
-Therefore being able to use it as an extremely minimal base to get up and running with Angular 2 and TypeScript.
-Using a [Webpack](http://webpack.github.io/) for building files and assisting with boilerplate.
+The goal of this repository is to maintain a project always up-to-date with the very latest version of Angular2, while keep improving and adding Angular2's features.
+Thus anyone can use it as an extremely minimal base to get up and running with Angular 2 and TypeScript.
+Using Webpack for assisting with boilerplate.

 ### Quick start
 ```bash